Pillarisation: Pillarisation in Belgium

 Pillarisation in Belgium closely resembled that of the Netherlands, though it developed without a Protestant pillar, as the Protestant population was relatively small.
-There was also no "general" pillar, but a politically organized liberal pillar existed alongside the Catholic and later the Socialist pillars.
+There was also no "general" pillar, but a politically organised liberal pillar existed alongside the Catholic and later the Socialist pillars.
 In 1911, the British sociologist Seebohm Rowntree noted that in Belgium:

 There is extraordinarily little social intercourse between Catholics and Liberals, and practically none between Catholics and Socialists.
 Politics enter into almost every phase of social activity and philanthropic effort, and it is the exception rather than the rule for persons holding different political opinions to co-operate in any other matter.
 Thus in one town there will be a Catholic, a Liberal and a Socialist trade union, a Catholic, a Liberal and a Socialist thrift society, each catering for similar people, but each confining its attentions to members of its own political party.
 The separation extends to cafes, gymnasia, choral, temperance, and literary societies; indeed it cuts through life!

 In both Flanders and Wallonia, societies were pillarised between Catholic and Liberal political denominations which were subsequently joined by a Socialist pillar.
 While liberal influence in Belgium—particularly in Brussels—was stronger than in the Netherlands, it remained limited by the liberals' relatively small, middle-class base of support.
 Liberal trade unions were correspondingly small.
 The financial daily De Tijd is associated with liberal readers, while Het Laatste Nieuws, a Flemish newspaper, also has historical liberal roots.

 Denominational schools, mainly Catholic and a few Jewish, receive partial public funding, though not full parity with state schools as in the Netherlands, so that tuition is almost entirely free.
 Belgian universities charge comparable, relatively low tuition fees across the board.

-During the latter half of the twentieth century, Belgium’s long-standing language struggle led to the division of existing pillars along language lines, creating separate Flemish/Dutch, Walloon/French, and German-speaking segments within the Catholic, Liberal, and Socialist pillars.
+During the latter half of the twentieth century, Belgium's long-standing language struggle led to the division of existing pillars along language lines, creating separate Flemish/Dutch, Walloon/French, and German-speaking segments within the Catholic, Liberal, and Socialist pillars.
 This linguistic split became the dominant source of societal division.
-The pillar system remained a central organizing force in Belgian society for a longer period than in the Netherlands.
+The pillar system remained a central organising force in Belgian society for a longer period than in the Netherlands.
 It only began to decline near the end of the Cold War, particularly at the individual level, though its institutional influence persisted.

 Political movements that emerged in the late 20th century, such as Vlaams Blok, Vlaams Belang, Groen, and the New Flemish Alliance, did not attempt to build new pillars.

 Traces of pillarisation have also been visible in everyday social life.
-Musical groups, sports clubs, and recreational associations were often organized along pillar lines.
-Although weakened in contemporary Belgium, many large social organizations—including trade unions and cooperatives—continue to operate within the traditional boundaries of the pillar system.
+Musical groups, sports clubs, and recreational associations were often organised along pillar lines.
+Although weakened in contemporary Belgium, many large social organisations—including trade unions and cooperatives—continue to operate within the traditional boundaries of the pillar system.
 Elements of pillarisation have continued to shape Belgian politics.
 For instance, the 1999–2003 Rainbow Coalition led by Guy Verhofstadt was often described using the framework of pillarisation.